Apple has acquired Workflow, a powerful automation tool for iPad and iPhone

 Workflow has been around for a couple of years and we’ve covered it and its updates.
 It shares some similarity with the service IFTTT, in that it allows people to group together a bunch of actions that can allow them to perform complicated tasks with one tap.
 It had built up a sizeable number of users and downloads over the past few years.

-Workflow the app is being acquired, along with the team of Weinstein, Conrad Kramer and Nick Frey.
+Workflow the app is being acquired, along with the team of Weinstein, Conrad Kramer, Ayaka Nonaka and Nick Frey.
 In a somewhat uncommon move for Apple, the app will continue to be made available on the App Store and will be made free later today.

 “We are thrilled to be joining Apple,” said Weinstein in a statement.
 “We’ve worked closely with Apple from the very beginning, from kickstarting our company as students attending WWDC to developing and launching Workflow and seeing its amazing success on the App Store.
 We can’t wait to take our work to the next level at Apple and contribute to products that touch people across the world.”